ncagle/DNS-over-HTTPS/DOH-implementation.md

 - requires a HTTPS URL
 - Sets time-out for the DOH requests (based on the main transfer timeouts)
 - supports IPv4-only and IPv6-only requests (based on main transfer options)
+- curl's `--doh-url` option sets the DOH server with the command line tool

 ## TODO

 - Offer GET support via CURLOPT_*
 - Consider how to "inherit" proxy setting
 - inherit CA cert options from main transfer
-- add `--doh-url` option to the command line tool
 - add tests

 ## Questions